vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 121

-Kā, Pū, Jā, and O are the initials of the names of the four main *pīthas* of theṣrīvidyā tradition, Kāmarūpa, Pūrṇagiri, Jālandhara, and O ḍ yāna, as we have already seen in chapter 1, \( *ślokas* 41–43\).
+Kā, Pū, Jā, and O are the initials of the names of the four main *pīthas* of theṣrīvidyā tradition, Kāmarūpa, Pūrṇagiri, Jālandhara, and Oḍyāna, as we have already seen in chapter 1, \( *ślokas* 41–43\).

 The *kalās* are energies associated with a deity and formed \(or symbolized\) by letters of the Sanskrit alphabet.
 Fire as a deity \(Agni\) has ten *kalās* associated with the last letters, from *YA* to *KṣA* .
 29